Lulworth Castle: St Mary's Chapel, Lulworth

 Thomas Weld built a Roman Catholic church dedicated to St. Mary to serve as the family chapel in the grounds of the castle in 1786.
 Pevsner relates that he needed permission from King George III on condition that it did not look like a church from outside.
 It was to be the first Roman Catholic chapel to be built in England since the time of the Protestant Reformation.
 It was designed by John Tasker in the form of a Greek mausoleum at a cost of £2,380.
 The building has been Grade I listed.

 On 15 August 1790 John Carroll, an American Jesuit friend of Thomas, was consecrated bishop by Bishop Charles Walmesley, in the chapel of Lulworth Castle.
 Carroll had been named the first Catholic bishop in the United States (as Bishop of Baltimore) in 1789, and he came to Walmseley for Episcopal Consecration.
 The next episcopal consecration took place there on 19 December of the same year when John Douglass was consecrated bishop of The London District (which included the home counties, the West Indies with the exception of Trinidad, and the Channel Islands of Jersey and Guernsey) by William Gibson, titular bishop of Acanthus, and Vicar Apostolic of the Northern District.
-After his sudden death in Stonyhurst in 1810, Thomas Weld was buried in the Lulworth chapel crypt.